 The POP Mortgage Bank Plc (hereinafter 'POP Mortgage Bank') engaged in mortgage banking operations after it was authorised by the European Central Bank on 25 May 2022 and had been granted an operating license pursuant to the Act on Mortgage Banks and Covered Bonds on 30 June 2022.
-POP Mortgage Bank is a member credit institution within the POP Bank amalgamation.
+POP Mortgage Bank is a member credit institution within the amalgamation of POP Banks.